gamecook/ImpactWin8Bootstrap/readme.md

-#About Impact Bootstrap
+#About Impact Bootstrap For Windows 8

 Impact Bootstrap is a simple collection of scripts, code and stock art/sounds that can help you create HTML5 games faster.
-The Bootstrap consists of three areas:
+The Bootstrap consists of the following features:

-* **scripts** for automation and deploying games to different platforms as well as scripting tasks in Photoshop.
-* **impact** that contains a collection of plugins, entities and sample code to extend the core impact framework and offer extra functionality in the map editor.
+* **impact additions** that contains a plugins, entities and sample code to extend the core impact framework and offer extra functionality in the map editor.
 Here is a list of important directories that make up the Bootstrap:
     * **impact/lib/bootstrap** is the  main directory where all the Bootstrap code lives in your impact project.
     * **impact/lib/bootstrap/entities** is where you can find all the entities for the Bootstrap.
     * **impact/lib/bootstrap/platforms** is a collection of modules that will modify your game based on the type of platform it will run on. *(Web is the only finished platform and more are coming soon.)*